jessfraz/blog/content/post/the-life-of-a-data-byte.md

 Let’s fast forward a year to May 21st, 1952 when IBM announced their first magnetic tape unit, the IBM 726.
 Our data byte could now be moved off UNISERVO metal tape onto IBM’s magnetic tape.
 This new home would be super cozy for our very small data byte since the tape could store up to 2 million digits.
-This magnetic 7 track tape moved at 75 inches per second with a transfer rate of 12,500 digits or 7,500 characters (called copy groups at the time) per second.
+This magnetic 7 track tape moved at 75 inches per second with a transfer rate of 12,500 digits[^5] or 7,500 characters[^6] (called copy groups at the time) per second.
 For reference, this article has 34,106 characters.

 7 track tapes had six tracks for data and one to maintain parity by ensuring that the total number of